• Skip to primary navigation

 • Cool Whip vs whipped cream: You can usually substitute homemade whipped cream if the recipe notes allow it, but the dessert may be softer and should be eaten sooner.

-• Cream cheese substitutions: Full-fat block cream cheese gives the firmest structure; low-fat versions make a softer set.
-For a tangier or lighter option, swap part of the cream cheese for Greek yogurt or sour cream as some recipes suggest.
+• Cream cheese substitutions: Full-fat block cream cheese gives the firmest, most stable layer, which helps the lasagna slice neatly.
+Low-fat versions make a softer set.
+For a lighter or tangier flavor, you can replace part of the cream cheese with Greek yogurt or sour cream, but expect a creamier, less firm texture.

 • Gelatin / jello substitutes: Strawberry jello provides both flavor and structure; some recipes use unflavored gelatin plus strawberry juice instead.
 If avoiding pork gelatin, look for gelatin-free or plant-based strawberry gelatin mixes.